K1297/Blockwave/README.md

 posts, comments, and wallet addresses.
 The dapp also allows users to mint NFTs and set their profile picture, which will be associated with their account in sanity.

+## Frontend Repository

+The frontend repository for Blockwave can be found at [https://github.com/blockwaveapp/blockwave-frontend](https://github.com/aryan877/blockwave-frontend).

+## Backend Repository

+The backend repository for Blockwave can be found at [https://github.com/blockwaveapp/blockwave-backend](https://github.com/aryan877/blockwave-backend).

 # Features
 *  user authentication with Metamask Wallet.